 If you are wondering how many apps MacUpdater fully supports and how long it can take until the newest app versions are available from within MacUpdater, please read the corresponding FAQ entry that explains our 3 support tiers.

-If you double-click an app in MacUpdater's app-list, its homepage will be opened.
-If the homepage is not available, you'll hear a 'beep' instead.
+If you double-click an app in MacUpdater's app-list, its update information will be displayed.
 Other actions like opening the app are configurable in the settings.

 If you drag&drop an app onto the MacUpdater app-list it will be scanned and added to the list immediately, which is useful for newly installed apps, in case you don't want to wait until the next scan.

 If you hold down the 'Shift' key while clicking the 'filter pop-up button' you'll see an additional option to see just those apps that MacUpdater cannot update yet.